The swabbie and the Secretary

 Leaving the Chronicle in 1969, Dave got his first taste of PR as a public information manager for the Peace Corps.
 Then he wrote speeches for Sen. Alan Cranston and helped launch the Public Broadcasting Service.
 In 1974 he formed David Swanston and Associates and stayed on when he sold it to TMP in 1984.
 He also taught PR and ethics classes at American University and the University of Virginia.
 He earned five Sivler Anvil Awards from the PR society, and he served twice as president of its capital chapter.

-If Dave had a role model, Ray Colvig comes to mind.
+Ray Colvig comes to mind.
 As the public information officer at UC Berkeley in the 1960s and later, Colvig truly believed that public information should be public information.
 He loaded down the beat reporters with facts. figures and useful background.
 And he was such a paragon of honesty that the reporters could tell if he had been ordered to withhold information.
 After all, that's part of the job.
 But Ray's face would twitch.

 After working at the Washington Star, she moved to WETA-TV, the PBS station, and to WUSA-TV.
 From reporting the news, she worked to add color to the nation's news staffs as executive director of the National Association of Black Journalists, later doing the same for UNITY: Journalists of Color.
 She was director of diversity programs for the Newspaper Association of America Foundation while consulting for Knight-Ridder and other companies.
 She went to the Radio and Television News Directors Foundation in 2000, then in 2003 to her current job as director of diversity management for National Public Radio.